LaurKnill/LaurKnill/README.md

 - 💞️ I’m looking to collaborate on projects where you need an entry-level programmer to fill in.
 I can happily take up tasks such as software testing, documentation, etc.
 - 🖥️ I can use Windows, Linux and Apple iOS.
 I can use Eclipse or Visual Studio, but I would not shy away from teaching myself new vital softwares.
 - 📫 You can contact me at laurknill@gmail.com.
 I am also @Soulsplosion on Twitter and Soulsplosion#5920 on Discord.
-- 🫂 I am always interested in networking with likeminded folk, even if you have no projects I can join
+- 🫂 I am always interested in networking with likeminded folk, even if you have no projects I can join.

 <!---
 LaurKnill/LaurKnill is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.